Avergrove/avergroves-learning-notes/docs/tetris/strategy_counter.md

 ### Sub-topic: Non Openers
 - Your opponent will not attempt to build up at all the start of the game.
     - You can send cheese garbage, which can nullify their plonk advantage.
+    - Attacker Tip: You can pay attention to where the first garbage is sent to them and build first accordingly!
+        - The garbage generation order on both sides is identical.
+        - So if the first pile of garbage that spawns on the enemy side is on column 2, then you can start funnelling around column 2!
+        - The garbage will still be in the first location even if you cancel it partially or fully.
+If partially, then the same amount of garbage spawn, if fully, then the next set will spawn there.

 ## Blitzer (Pressurer)
 - Your opponent will attempt to to use consistent damage against you.
 You should break their momentum by sending dirty garbage so they can't keep up their back to back

+### Mech TSD
+- Your opponent will attempt to repeat TSDs.

 ## 2 Wide
 - Your opponent will attempt to build a 2-wide and finish it off with a quad.